 Nadal's Grand Slam record may not be as extensive as Djokovic's but his dominance on clay cannot be understated.
 He has won a record 14 French Open titles, showcasing his mastery of the red dirt.
 Nadal's ability to excel on a specific surface to such an extent is a testament to his skill and determination.

 Furthermore, Nadal's head-to-head record against both Djokovic and Federer is noteworthy.
-He has a winning record against Federer and a relatively even record against Djokovic, proving his ability to compete at the highest level against the other members of the "Big Three."
-This competitive edge strengthens his case for being the Tennis GOAT.
+He has a winning record against Federer and a losing record against Djokovic (Djokovic leads 31 to 29), proving his ability to compete at the highest level against the other members of the "Big Three."

 Head-to-head comparisons between Djokovic, Federer, and Nadal